adamhurm/discord-super-pal-of-the-week/README.md

 - GUILD\_ID: Right-click on your server icon and select `Copy ID`

+- CHANNEL\_ID: Right-click on the text channel where you want to send Super Pal of the Week commands and select `Copy ID`

-- CHANNEL\_ID: Right-click on the text channel where you want posts from super-pal-of-the-week-manager and select `Copy ID`
+- ANNOUNCEMENTS\_CHANNEL\_ID: Right-click on the text channel where you want announcements from super-pal-of-the-week-manager and select `Copy ID`

 <br/>

-## Step 3: Configure Super Pal roles in your channel:
+### Step 3: Configure Super Pal roles in your channel:

 - Create a role named `super pal of the week` and add your desired elevated permissions (if any).